Back to Blog

 FAQs

-Not really!
-That's why we have Index funds.
-You're just betting on the long-term growth of India.
+Not at all.
+That's the beauty of Index funds.
+You are simply betting on the long-term economic growth of India.